Apple A10: Design

-The A10 (internally, T8010) is built on TSMC's 16 nm FinFET process and contains 3.28 billion transistors (including the GPU and caches) on a die size of 125 mm^{2}.
-It features two Apple-designed 64-bit 2.34 GHz ARMv8-A cores called Hurricane, each with a die size of 4.18 mm^{2}.
-As the first Apple-produced quad-core SoC, it has two high-performance cores designed for demanding tasks like gaming, while also featuring two energy-efficient Apple-designed 64-bit 1.05 GHz cores codenamed Zephyr at 0.78 mm^{2} for normal tasks in a configuration similar to the ARM big.LITTLE technology.
+The A10 (internally, T8010) is built on TSMC's 16 nm FinFET process and contains 3.28 billion transistors on a die size of 125 mm^{2}, (entire chip, including the GPU and caches).
+It features an Apple-designed quad-core central processing unit (CPU) implementing the ARMv8-A instruction set architecture (ISA).
+The two high-performance cores are codenamed Hurricane, each taking up 4.18 mm^{2} of die space and is intended to handle performance-critical applications, such as a video game and video editing.
+It also features two energy-efficient 64-bit 1.05 GHz cores codenamed Zephyr, each taking up 0.78 mm^{2} of die space. for normal tasks in a configuration similar to the ARM big.LITTLE technology.

 Unlike most implementations of big.LITTLE, such as the Snapdragon 820 or Exynos 8890, only one core type can be active at a time, either the high-performance or low-power cores, but not both.
 Thus, the A10 Fusion appears to software and benchmarks as a dual core chip.
 Apple claims that the high-performance cores are 40% faster than Apple's previous A9 processor and that the two high-efficiency cores consume 20% of the power of the high performance Hurricane cores; they are used when performing simple tasks, such as checking email.
 A new performance controller decides in real-time which pair of cores should run for a given task in order to optimize for performance or battery life.
 The A10 has an L1 cache of 64 KB for data and 64 KB for instructions, an L2 cache of 3 MB shared by both cores, and a 4 MB L3 cache that services the entire SoC.

+The A10 chip introduced many modern hardware based security enhancements: